 Safety is our first concern and we request you to read this information carefully prior to coming to our event.

-Because of the large traffic of runners and vehicles during the run, it is very unlikely that runners will encounter any threats due to wildlife.
+Because of the large traffic of runners during the run, it is very unlikely that runners will encounter any threats due to wildlife.
 However, it is best to be prepared and we request runners to follow instructions provided here and by our volunteers during the run.

 - Be Aware and Be Prepared – Be conscious of your surroundings.
 Stay on the marked course and keep your eyes on the course as much as possible.
 It is very easy to trip and suffer injury due to a fall in this terrain.
 Or worse, step on a snake inadvertently!

 - Be Passive – In the unlikely event that you encounter wildlife, do not approach the animal or be aggressive.
 Allow the animal to pass and continue on its way.
 If necessary, withdraw calmly from the area until the animal passes.
 DO NOT make loud noises, take pictures, throw stones or try to scare away the animal.
 It may turn aggressive.

 - Know your Location – Be mindful of the Distance Markers on the course.
 You will be able to describe your location as needed.

 - Self-Help – Respect the course and the terrain.
 Do not extend yourself beyond your capability.
 This is easy to do if you see other runners going much faster than you.
 Stay at your pace of comfort.
 If you are in pain or not feeling good, stop at the next Aid Station and evaluate your progress.
 If you have a situation where you cannot continue, please put your ego aside and pull yourself out of the race.